 Take Up Cross to Go on Spreading Gospel for Lord

 In 1997, my wife fell seriously ill.
 We spent all our savings to cure her illness, but with no result.
 It had ever driven our life into a corner for a period of time.
 At that point, a friend of mine preached theof the Lord to me; my wife, my two daughters, and I all accepted the gospel.
 From then on, we read the and prayed to the Lord every day.
 Especially when I read the Lord’s word in the Bible, saying, “Come to me, all you that labor and are heavy laden, and I will give you rest” (Mat 11:28), I would often confide my sorrow to the Lord.
 Under His blessing, I suffered no distress little by little and not long after, my wife’s illness was cured miraculously.
 Since then on, our family was living a happy life.
-I became attached to the in my heart and more convinced that the Lord Jesus is the true God to save man.
+I became attached to the Lord Jesus in my heart and more convinced that the Lord Jesus is the true God to save man.
 However, just as I was beginning to confidently spread the gospel to repay the Lord’s love, the Chinese Communist Party extended its evil hand toward us.
 I have been arrested many times in the short span of four years, through which I underwent torture, abuse, and mocks from them.
 That experience, like a nightmare, remained fresh in my memory until now.

 One morning of August, 2003, when I was sweeping my courtyard, five unexpected guests broke in from the backyard.
 Taking a look, I found one of them was the township public security officer, another was the group leader, and the other three were policemen in uniform.
 As soon as the group leader saw me, he smiled hypocritically and said, “Lao Wang, we wanna talk to you, let’s talk inside.”
 At that time, a policeman was looking around outside, and the group leader stood at the door blocking the way.
 I had a feeling that there must be something wrong.
 At that time, there were two brothers who came to preach the gospel living in my house, and they had no idea of what happened outside.
 The moment we entered the house the policemen showed their certificates to us and roared, “Do you know what we’re doing here today?
 Don’t think we don’t know you believe in God.
 You’ve been long reported to our police and we’ve investigate you over one month.
 We know everything you have done.”
 And then, they forced my elder daughter to bring them upstairs to make a search.
 At that time, I was somewhat scared since I had long heard that the CCP treated the believers in the Lord with the vicious methods, never regarding them as man at all, and once arrested they would be like sheep falling into a tiger’s mouth.
 Thinking of that, I continuously prayed to the Lord to grant us faith.
-After my prayer, I thought of the Lord Jesus’ word, “Blessed are they which are persecuted for righteousness’ sake: for theirs is.
+After my prayer, I thought of the Lord Jesus’ word, “Blessed are they which are persecuted for righteousness’ sake: for theirs is the kingdom of heaven.
 Blessed are you, when men shall revile you, and persecute you, and shall say all manner of evil against you falsely, for my sake” (Mat 5:10–11).
 The Lord’s word made me understand that it was blessed to be arrested by the CCP because God wanted to test our faith through this.
 He wouldn’t leave us behind.
 When thinking of that, I didn’t feel so frightened and I made a vow in my heart: No matter what happens, I will absolutely never sell out my brothers and sisters.

 After a while, they searched out all the handwritten scriptures of mine and the Bible from our room.
 They put them into a bag and let me shoulder it.
 They then took my wife, my elder sister and me as well as the two brothers to the village committee and started interrogating us separately.
 After interrogating my wife and my elder sister, they released them and warned them not to go around and await being called at any moment.
 Next, the policemen began to interrogate the two brothers and me.
 The one who interrogated me was a young policeman.
 At the beginning, I still cherished the illusion that this young policeman wouldn’t be so evil to me because he also had relatives of my age at home.
 Who knew that when he took me into a classroom in a school, he sternly yelled to me, “Do you know what law you broke?”
 I answered, “I don’t break any law.”
 He struck the table and stood up, gritting his teeth and roaring, “Stand still!
 Don’t lean against the wall.
 Your believing in God is breaking the law.
 To whom have you preached the gospel?
 How many people are you in charge of?
 Tell me the truth.”
 I said, “I don’t preach the gospel to anyone else.
 Only my own families believe in God.
 I just take charge of ourselves.”
 Upon hearing my words, he rolled up his sleeves and ran at me, slapping me on the face fiercely.
 Instantly, I felt dizzy; he roared again without waiting for me to regain my composure, “You still refuse to tell!
 Well, even if you don’t tell the truth I can still convict you of a crime. …” He then interrogated me for two hours but didn’t get any information he wanted from me.
 That night, he took the two brothers and me to the police station.
 Handcuffing us to the benches, he left us alone there and went back home.